mittelmark/hyperhelp/README.md

 alias: other
 icon: acthelp16

-Follows more text for the second help page.
+Follows more text for tqhe second help page.
 You can link to the [main] page here also.
 ------